 English Language Requirement

-- completion of the last four years of full-time secondary education in English at a recognized International school where the principal language of instruction in the country is not English.
+- Completion of the last four years of full-time secondary school education in English at a recognized international school in a country in which the principal language of instruction is not English.
 A minimum grade of C or 60% in senior level English is required.

-- completion of IB English A1/A2 or English Literature and Performance (HL or SL) with a minimum grade of 3.
+- Completion of IB Diploma Program including English A1 or A2 or English Literature and Performance (HL or SL) with a minimum grade of 3.

-- completion of a three unit transferable English course or certified W (writing intensive) course with a minimum grade of C-.
+- Completion of a three unit English (ENGL) course or a certified W (writing intensive) course for which Simon Fraser University grants transfer credit, with a minimum grade of C-.

-- completion of the IELTS (International English Language Testing System) with a minimum overall band score of 6.5 with no part less than 6.0.)
+- International English Language Testing System (IELTS - Academic) with a minimum overall band score of 6.5 with no part less than 6.0.

-- completion of TOEFL IBT (Test of English as a Foreign Language internet-based test) with an overall score of 88 or better with a minimum score of 20 in each of the four components (listening, speaking, writing, reading).
+- TOEFL iBT (Test of English as a Foreign Language internet based test) with an overall score of 88 or better with a minimum score of 20 in each of the four components (listening, speaking, writing, reading)

-- Completion of the Canadian Academic English Language (CAEL) with an overall score of 70, with no part less than 60.
+- Canadian Academic English Language (CAEL) with an overall score of 70, with no part less than 60.

-- Completion of the Pearson Test of English Academic (PTE Academic) with an overall score of 65, with no part less than 60.
+- Pearson Test of English Academic (PTE Academic) with an overall score of 65, with no part less than 60.

-For more information on the literacy requirements visit New Admission Standards.
+For more information on the literacy requirements visit Literacy Requirements.

 For information on Graduate (Master's and Doctoral) English language requirements please visit Dean of Graduate Studies